lfgbs/ChatBot/README.md

 # ChatBot
-Developing a ChatBot for porject 2 - Sistemas Inteligentes 2
+Developing a ChatBot for project 2 - Sistemas Inteligentes 2